Gavriil1/CI-PP5-API/README.md

 ### Images

-- User avatar default image taken from [here](https://community.atlassian.com/t5/Jira-questions/JIRA-Anonymous-users-can-t-see-user-avatars/qaq-p/1060103) and colors changed using Paint
+- The default user avatar image is taken from the Code Institute walkthrough.
-- Default post image found [here](https://www.fiverr.com/logo-maker/brief/logo_name?brief_id=0d212c49-2416-401d-99a5-780b9b233ff7) and tweaked with Paint
+- Website Logo was found on google.

 ### Code